-One of the simplest and safest ways to make your money earn more money is by opening a high-yield savings account, which has higher-than-average interest rates compared to traditional savings accounts.
+One of the simplest and safest ways to let your money earn more is by opening a high-yield savings account, which offers a much higher interest rate than traditional savings accounts.

 Keep reading to learn more about high-yield savings accounts, and find out if they’re a good choice to grow your money.